Parthian art: Terracotta

-Examples of Parthian Terracotta
+Examples of Parthian terracotta

-Frontal View Interpretation
+Frontal view interpretation

 The frontal view of the figures in paintings, sculptures, and relief is not an invention of the Parthians.
 In the ancient Near East the custom was to depict figures in the profile view, although the frontal view was always present to some degree, especially in sculpture.
 The frontal view of the flat was used in the ancient Near East to highlight certain figures.
 Daniel Schlumberger argues that these are always special figures which particular attention given to be perceived as larger than life and more important than other figures in the depiction.
 The figures, gods and heroes, depicted frontally were not simple copies of life in a different material, they were instead meant to be viewed by the observer as alive.
 They were virtually present.

 The art of the ancient Near East, and also in archaic Greece, used only the frontal and profile view.
 Only classical Greek style introduced an intermediate step, especially the three-quarter view.
 Representations of the classical Greeks tried the illusion of life in all its forms.
 The characters are totally preoccupied with themselves and ignore the viewer.
 The frontal view is also found here, but is only one of many possibilities.
 Parthian art certainly took over the frontal view of Hellenistic art, but it appears the Parthians in their art again took recourse with the presence of the Ancient Orient.
 The Parthian art is not an illusion and tried to capture the fleeting nature of life.
 Rather, they tried to give the figures durability.
 They tried to capture the true content of life and not just the outer shell.
 The effect of such methods is often that the viewer feels transcended.